-When your child resists doing their homework every night, or waits until 9 p.m. the night before a due date to start, this could be a sign that they don’t understand the assignment.
+When your child resists doing their homework every night or waits until 9 p.m. the night before the due date to start, this could be a sign that they don’t understand the assignment.
 A tutor will help explain assignments to your child and work through the problems in a private setting, so your child does not feel embarrassed when asking questions.
 Hiring a tutor can also help your son or daughter improve study habits, cultivate self-motivation and keep up with upcoming tests and homework assignments.

 3).
 Negative outlook on school